-- Runs in Android, iOS, and Windows environments; - Employs drop-down lists or radial button selections of acceptable values in many entry fields, which reduce entry time and assures accuracy and compliance with Bight'18 data standards; - Data is stored locally as a Postgres database that links the web portal.
-The data file can be exported for field organizations' internal use; - Capable of being used as simple data entry system for information collected at sea on paper field sampling data sheets, or may be used as a primary data collection tool.
+- Runs in Android, iOS, and Windows environments. - Employs drop-down lists or radial button selections of acceptable values in many entry fields, which reduce entry time and assures accuracy and compliance with Bight'23 data standards. - Data is stored locally as an Esri database that links to the web portal.
+The data file can be exported for field organizations' internal use. - Capable of being used as simple data entry system for information collected at sea on paper field sampling data sheets or may be used as a primary data collection tool.

-Bight'18 Field Data Submissions
+C. Bight'23 Field Data Submissions

 Web portal.
-The preferred method of data submission is through SCCWRP's online data submission page.
-This page can be found at: http://bight-sccwrp.opendata.arcgis.com/pages/bight-2018-field.
-The system requires that files be submitted as Microsoft Excel spreadsheets with specific tab names and field names (see table structures in the Bight'18 SQA IM Manual or instructions on the web portal).
+Data submission is through SCCWRP's online data submission page.
+Web page: https://bight.sccwrp.org/pages/bight-2023-field The system requires that files be submitted as Microsoft Excel spreadsheets with specific tab names and field names (see table structures in the Bight'23 SQA IM Manual or instructions on the web portal).
 No csv files will be accepted.
-Specific questions regarding how-to instructions for data entry should be directed to the Trawl Committee.
+Specific questions regarding how-to instructions for data entry should be directed to the Field Technical Committee.

 Web portal data checker.
-A Python-base program checks for appropriate parameter ranges, required fields, valid values from constrained look-up lists, and proper formatting/adherence to

-Standard Data Transfer Protocols (SDTPs) described in Bight'18 SQA IM Manual or on the web portal.
+A Python-based program checks for appropriate parameter ranges, required fields, valid values from constrained look-up lists, and proper formatting/adherence to Standard Data Transfer Protocols (SDTPs) described in Bight'23 SQA IM Manual or on the web portal.
 Spelling, punctuation, and proper formatting are extremely important.
 For example, improper capital letter, additional characters (i.e., spaces, underscores), character data in numerical fields, inputted values into fields constrained by a list, or omitting fields that require a value will generate an error that needs fixing.
 In addition, there may be QA calculations done on the data to look for outliers which generate warnings but meet IM checks.